-- Customer – The end-user registered to one or more subscriptions under one or more payment plans.
+- Customer – The end-user who is registered to one or more subscriptions, under one or more payment plans.

-Creating a subscription requires a merchant to provide an active payment option to be used in the subscription’s lifecycle.
-The user payment option (UPO) can be created by using a unique method on our end, which requires the card’s full payment details including CVV2.
-When implementing Rebilling with Cashier, the Cashier can create the UPO as part of creating the subscription.
+Creating a subscription requires an active payment method that can be used during the subscription’s lifecycle.
+A user payment option (UPO, is a token representing the customer’s payment method) can be created by using a unique method on our end, which requires the card’s full payment details including CVV2.
+When using Cashier to create a Rebilling subscription, a UPO is created as part of process.

-The Rebilling plans, which act as the base template for every subscription, can be created, edited, or deleted from our CPanel or via REST API methods.
+Rebilling plans act as the base template for every subscription.
+These can be created, edited, or deleted from our CPanel, or via REST API methods.

-The resulting subscriptions can be modified or cancelled via our CPanel or via REST API methods.
+Resulting subscriptions can be modified or cancelled via our CPanel ,or via REST API methods.

-To ensure a smooth subscription experience to both its merchants and their customers, Nuvei has implemented a retry engine into its rebilling service.
-If a recurring payment is declined, the merchant is notified with a Direct Merchant Notification (DMN) callback and our retry mechanism is initiated:
+To ensure a smooth subscription experience for both merchants and customers, Nuvei has included a “retry mechanism” in the rebilling service.
+If a recurring payment is declined, the merchant is notified via a Direct Merchant Notification (DMN) callback and the retry mechanism is initiated:

 - The first retry is executed 72 hours after the initial decline.
-If this attempt fails, the merchant is once again notified about a declined payment.
+If this attempt fails, the merchant is once again notified about the declined payment.

 - A second retry is executed 72 hours after the second decline.
-If the retry also fails, the merchant is notified with a notification about a declined payment.
+If this retry also fails, the merchant is notified with a notification about the declined payment.

-In addition to the rebilling service described above, where the Nuvei system is responsible for storing and managing the membership details and scheduling the recurring charges, merchants may opt to use our REST API – more specifically the /payment method – to maintain the rebilling memberships on their end, and initiate the recurring charges instead of relying on our system to do it.
+In addition to the rebilling service (described above), where the Nuvei system is responsible for storing and managing the membership details, and scheduling the recurring charges, you may wish to manage some of these functions yourself.
+Instead of using our rebilling service, you can use our REST API /payment method, which allows you to maintain rebilling membership and initiate recurring charges.

 When sending a recurring /payment request, include the